MicrosoftDocs/Viva/Viva/engage/admin-key-concepts.md

 A: Viva Engage's system requirements are consistent with those of Microsoft 365.
 See the list of supported browsers in the [Microsoft 365 system requirements](https://support.office.com/article/719254c0-2671-4648-9c84-c6a3d4f3be45).

 > [!NOTE]
-> Microsoft 365 apps and services will not support Internet Explorer 11 starting August 17, 2021 (Microsoft Teams will not support Internet Explorer 11 earlier, starting November 30, 2020.)
+> Microsoft 365 apps and services no longer support Internet Explorer 11 as of August 17, 2021 (Microsoft Teams ended support for Internet Explorer 11 earlier, starting November 30, 2020.)
 [Learn more](https://aka.ms/AA97tsw).
-Please note that Internet Explorer 11 will remain a supported browser.
+Please note that Internet Explorer 11 remains a supported browser.
 Internet Explorer 11 is a component of the Windows operating system and [follows the lifecycle policy](/lifecycle/faq/internet-explorer-microsoft-edge) for the product on which it is installed.

 #### Mobile and desktop requirements